This fact sheet is supported by:

 Do you provide training on mental health to your employees, including Managers and Senior Managers?

 We provide mental health awareness training and uptake of this is a key performance indicator aligned to Executive Committee objectives and measured in each line of Business and from an overarching perspective.
+We provide training to People Managers on their role in supporting mentally healthy workplaces.

 Does BAE Systems engage with employees on mental health during recruitment and throughout their career with the Company?

 Throughout their time with us, we regularly engage with employees on mental health.
-This can be through specific initiatives, such as our mandatory training, general and targeted communications, and our tools and events, and 1-1 check ins.
+This can be through specific initiatives, such as our mandatory training, general and targeted communications, and our tools and events and 1-1 check ins.

 The information contained in this fact sheet is for PLC managed businesses and is accurate as at the date of its publication.

-Publication date: 11/11/24
+Publication date: 08/07/26

 Governance and Disclosure